Skip to content

 In one line

 Cin7 Core is the rebrand of DEAR Systems following the 2021 Cin7 acquisition.
-The product itself is largely unchanged — it remains a mature inventory, purchasing, sales order, and light-manufacturing platform built primarily to sit above Xero (with MYOB and QuickBooks also supported).
+The product itself is largely unchanged.
+It remains a mature inventory, purchasing, sales order, and light-manufacturing platform built primarily to sit above Xero (with MYOB and QuickBooks also supported).
 ANZ adoption is heavy, particularly among Shopify-first wholesalers and food and beverage manufacturers.

 OpsUI is a broader operations layer.
-The same Xero-attached pattern applies — keep Xero for finance, run OpsUI for operations — but the scope extends past inventory and light manufacturing into warehouse management, CRM, shipping, and analytics, sold as separately-priced modules.
+The same Xero-attached pattern applies, keep Xero for finance, run OpsUI for operations, but the scope extends past inventory and light manufacturing into warehouse management, CRM, shipping, and analytics, sold as separately-priced modules.

 The right answer depends on whether your operational complexity sits inside inventory and BOMs, or extends past them.
 Both products serve overlapping ANZ customers.